 We conducted a series of tests to capture the behavior of different parts of the framework in dependence on the type of the sampling algorithm, the number of samples, and the type of interpolation.
-For the first series of tests, we used the tone mapping operator of Pattanaik et al.11.
+For the first series of tests, we used the tone mapping operator of Pattanaik et al.12.
 To evaluate the time performance, we measured the time of the sampling, the tone mapping, the fitting, the reconstruction, and the total time.
-The results are summarized in Table 1.
+The results are summarized in Table 6.1.

 Our framework provides a speedup of Pattanaik's operator in the range between 9.23 and 17.6.
 For example using 1000 samples, our method accelerates the operator 16.18 times on an image of 3000x1950 pixels.
-For all measurements, the time of the reconstruction is the major component of the total computational time.
-This justifies the subdivision of the computation between the GPU and CPU depicted in Figure 2, which suggest to implement the reconstruction in the GPU.

 We can see that downsampling provides more accurate results than random sampling at the cost of a slight increase in computational time.
 As the number of samples increases, the accuracy of random sampling becomes comparable with downsampling.
-In order to reduce the increased computational costs of downsampling, we tried the filtered random sampling approach.
+In order to reduce the increased of computational costs of downsampling, we tried the filtered random sampling approach.
 We have obtained good results using a filter window size of 3x3 and 2000 samples.
-In Figure 4 we can see that the results for filtered random sampling are comparable to downsampling, but the computational cost is at the level of random sampling.
+In Figure ?? we can see that the results for filtered random sampling are comparable to downsampling, but the computational cost is at the level of random sampling as shown in Table 6.1.